-

 If you are pregnant, breastfeeding, planning pregnancy, or suspect you may be pregnant, consult your physician before taking Mexidol®.
 Mexidol® is contraindicated during pregnancy and breastfeeding.

-psychophysical reactions (driving vehicles, mechanisms, etc.).
+psychophysical reactions (driving vehicles, using machines, etc.).

 3. Mode of administration of Mexidol®